jaspector

 8:00 a.m.–4:00 p.m., Monday–Friday

-Typical inspection sequence: Inspectors hold multiple certifications allowing several types of inspections in one visit (structural, plumbing, mechanical, electrical, foundation, footing, final)
+Typical sequence: Inspectors hold multiple certifications allowing several types of inspections in one visit (structural, plumbing, mechanical, electrical, foundation, footing, final)

-Do I need a building permit in Prineville, OR?
+01 Do I need a building permit in Prineville, OR?

 Building permits required for all construction within the City of Prineville.

-How much does a building permit cost in Prineville, OR?
+02 How much does a building permit cost in Prineville, OR?

+Building permit fees in Prineville, OR are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Calculated based on construction valuation or square footage.
 Structural Development Charges (SDCs) also assessed on new residential construction within city limits..
 Plan check fee: Structural plan review fee invoiced upfront; remaining fees upon issuance.

-How do I apply for a building permit in Prineville, OR?
+03 How do I apply for a building permit in Prineville, OR?

-1. Planning/Land-Use Review (if Required): Verify zoning compliance and permitted uses.
+To apply for a building permit in Prineville, OR, follow these steps: 1.
+Planning/Land-Use Review (if Required): Verify zoning compliance and permitted uses.
 Some projects may require planning review (partitions, subdivisions, site/design review).
 Contact City Planning at (541) 447-2367.
 2. Plan Preparation: Submit complete plans per ORSC 2021 requirements including site plan, foundation plan, floor plans, cross-sections, and mechanical plans (required for stick-built dwellings).
 3. Application Submission & Initial Fee: Submit via Accela portal, in person, or by mail.
 Structural plan review fee invoiced at application entry and must be paid before plan examination.
 4. Plan Review: Average turnaround 2-3 weeks.
 Building Department reviews for compliance with adopted 2021 Specialty Codes and local Prineville ordinances.
 5. Permit Issuance & Remaining Fees: Upon plan approval, remaining fees and Structural Development Charges (SDCs) are invoiced.
 Must pick up inspection cards in person.
 6. Construction & Inspections: Construction must comply with approved plans.
 Shared County staff conduct inspections; schedule via phone or email.
 7. Project Closeout: Final inspection upon construction completion.
 Certificate of occupancy issued after final approval.

-How long does it take to get a building permit in Prineville, OR?
+04 How long does it take to get a building permit in Prineville, OR?

-What work is exempt from building permits in Prineville, OR?
+05 What work is exempt from building permits in Prineville, OR?

-How do I schedule a building inspection in Prineville, OR?
+06 How do I schedule a building inspection in Prineville, OR?

-Inspections can be scheduled via: (541) 447-3211, bld@crookcountyor.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Prineville, OR via: (541) 447-3211, bld@crookcountyor.gov.
 Unless requested for later date, inspections occur next business day.

-Other cities in Crook County
+Other jurisdictions in Crook County.

-View all Crook County jurisdictions →
+All Crook County jurisdictions →